anyu/bikeshare-system/README.md

 npm install
 ```

-Duplicate the dotenv_example file and rename it to:
+Duplicate the example.env file and rename it to:
 ```
 .env
 ```